 MICHAEL SULLIVAN: On 9/11, I was in Islamabad, at the Marriot, eating dinner in my hotel room.
 I'd just finished filing a piece for MORNING EDITION on the assassination of Ahmed Shah Massoud.

-MELISSA BLOCK, host: That's former NPR correspondent Michael Sullivan.
+That's former NPR correspondent Michael Sullivan.

-And after so many years of civil war on the Soviets before that, the average Afghan accepted this deal with the devil.
+SULLIVAN: And after so many years of civil war on the Soviets before that, the average Afghan accepted this deal with the devil.
 Where's the security 10 years on?

-And I've got a Taliban visa dated 9/11 I'll sell to the highest bidder.
+SULLIVAN: And I've got a Taliban visa dated 9/11 I'll sell to the highest bidder.
 All proceeds will go to an appropriate Afghan NGO.
 They're going to need all the help they can get.

 BLOCK: That's Michael Sullivan, who spent years covering South and Southeast Asia for NPR.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.